dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 `discriminative <https://en.wikipedia.org/wiki/Discriminative_model>`_
 modeling is concerned with the conditional distribution of :math:`X \mid Y`.

-Generative modeling with annealing quantum computers is modeled by Boltzmann machines and quantum Boltzmann machines [Ami2018]_, [Ack1985]_---families of learnable probability models over binary data.\ [#]_
+Generative modeling with annealing quantum computers can be modeled by Boltzmann machines and quantum Boltzmann machines [Ami2018]_, [Ack1985]_---families of learnable probability models over binary data.\ [#]_